It’s video progress report time.

 THING 4: This is the first progress report video I’ve edited using Sony Vegas.
 The results are pretty much as I predicted.
-Things are a little bit smoother in general, though nowhere near being “slick”.
+Everything came out a little smoother, though the results still aren’t anything you could call “slick”.
 While there was a bit of a learning curve, I managed to figure out how things work pretty quick without relying on the interactive tutorials (which I hear are quite helpful).
-The program is a fair bit more intuitive than I first thought it was.
+This program is a fair bit more intuitive than I first thought it was.
 I do have to say the way it’s set up for editing the audio volume of individual clips is a little strange to me, but it does the job.
 It just seems a little more complicated than it needs to be.
 While past progress report videos necessitated turning the volume up pretty high because I had to bring a lot of the levels down to match the quiet output of the Flip video camera, now I’m able to even things out at a higher volume without anything getting ugly.
-Ultimately, in spite of a brief period of frustration when it seemed like Vegas wouldn’t do half of what I wanted it to do, I think the video editing crisis worked out alright in the end.
+Ultimately, in spite of a brief period of frustration when it seemed like Vegas wouldn’t do half of what I wanted it to do, I think the video editing crisis worked out all right in the end.

 THING 7: I should reiterate that I shouldn’t have said “most” people don’t acknowledge getting CDs from me.
 The majority of the people i send CDs to do acknowledge them, and I appreciate it.
 There’s just a small handful of people who consistently fail to respond in any way, and I guess that tends to stand out a bit.
-It gets a little frustrating when you go to the trouble of putting packages together, which involves a bit of work (cutting bubble wrap, copying and printing CDs, folding CD inserts, paying for the shipping, and writing letters by hand, to name a few things), but don’t even get the slightest acknowledgment for it.
+It gets a little frustrating when you go to the trouble of putting packages together, which involves a bit of work (cutting bubble wrap, copying and printing CDs, folding CD inserts, paying for the shipping, and writing letters by hand, to name a few things), but you don’t even get the slightest acknowledgment for it.
 Like I say in the video, it takes time and money to do this.
 So I think I just won’t send new CDs to those select few people anymore, and then I won’t be frustrated.
-Maybe that sounds a little passive-aggressive, but these days I’m not a big fan of spending my time and resources on people who for all I know don’t even bother listening to the music I send them at all.
-I already did that back in the day with record labels.
+Maybe that sounds a little passive-aggressive, but these days I’m not a big fan of spending my time and resources on people who for all I know don’t even bother listening to the music I send them.
+I already did that with record labels once upon a time.
 I’m not about to do it again now.